OnlineThuis/WolkCDN/README.md

 ### CDN SERVER

-you are using WolkCDN what is WolkCDN (Wolk Content delivery network) is a server where content is sent to another page for example Onlinethuis.nl
+you are using WolkCDN what is WolkCDN (Wolk Content delivery network) is a server where content is sent to another page for example imgs or code for Onlinethuis.nl

+je gebruikt WolkCDN wat is WolkCDN (Wolk Content delivery network) is een server waar content naar een andere pagina wordt gestuurd bijvoorbeeld imgs of code voor Onlinethuis.nl

+let op, dit is niet uw server, het kan zijn dat de server uitgeschakeld kan worden  (om welke reden dan ook)

+note, this is not your server, it may be that the server can be shut down

+how do I make my own CDN server hoe maak ik een eigen CDN server

 ```
-Give examples
+www.wolkcdn.com/make
 ```

 ### install - Installeren